termixai-it/docs/react-tool.md

-# @termix-it/react-tool
+# TermiX Frontend SDK - Easy to Use
 TermiX offers a library of out-of-the-box React components that enable your dApp to support intelligent AI conversations and Web3 workflows in minutes.
 These components are highly customizable and can even be fully white-labeled.
-This means you have access to out-of-the-box natural language interaction, smart contract calls, MCP tool integration, and more..
+This means you have access to out-of-the-box natural language interaction, smart contract calls, MCP tool integration, and more.

 ## Features